New Horizons: Asteroid 132524 APL

 Because of the need to conserve fuel for possible encounters with Kuiper belt objects subsequent to the Pluto flyby, intentional encounters with objects in the asteroid belt were not planned.
 After launch, the New Horizons team scanned the spacecraft's trajectory to determine if any asteroids would, by chance, be close enough for observation.
-In May 2006 it was discovered that New Horizons would pass close to the tiny asteroid 132524 APL on June 13, 2006.
+In May 2006 it was discovered that New Horizons would pass close to the asteroid 132524 APL on June 13, 2006.
 Closest approach occurred at 4:05 UTC at a distance of 101,867 km (around one quarter of the average Earth-Moon distance).
 The asteroid was imaged by Ralph (use of LORRI was not possible because of proximity to the Sun), which gave the team a chance to test Ralph's capabilities, and make observations of the asteroid's composition as well as light and phase curves.
 The asteroid was estimated to be 2.5 km in diameter.
 The spacecraft successfully tracked the rapidly moving asteroid over June 10–12, 2006.